-Artificial Intelligence Programme - Recommended Study Plan
+ITC Programme's Pathways - Study Plan

 The academic year at AOU consists of two main academic semesters (Fall and Spring), each consists of 16 weeks, and additional (optional) summer semester of 10 weeks.
 The following structure plan is a suggested plan based on Fall and Spring semesters.